eddiekasner/brian-bot.github.io/presentations.md

 ***
 <br>

-I have been an invited speaker at a number of national and international events to share my experiences living at the intersection of biomedical research and technology.
 See below for a reverse chronological ordered list of events where I have been invited to speak:

 {% for pres in site.data.presentations %}
   {% if pres.role == null %}